asterism0115/gittopic-app/README.md

 ### User Guide:

 * Build by running the command `yarn install`
+* Add the personal access token of your github to the env file
 * Open the page by running the command `yarn start`
 * See the screen shot above.
 Topics related to 'react' will be displayed ([similar to Github page](https://github.com/search?q=react))
 * User can change the topic by typing in the Search Bar on the top right